zheng0xd/JATIC-internal-docs/CONTRIBUTING.md

 We recommend creating a new branch for your development and opening a merge request when you are satisfied.
 Your merge request will be reviewed by maintainers and integrated into the docs when approved!

-!!! note

-    If you plan to dedicate significant effort for a given merge request, consider first opening an issue to discuss what you want to add or change.
+**Note:** If you plan to dedicate significant effort for a given merge request, consider first opening an issue to discuss what you want to add or change.